root-project/root/tree/ntuple/v7/doc/specifications.md

  - List frame: list of column record frames
  - List frame: list of alias column record frames
  - List frame: list of extra type information

+The release candidate tag is used to mark unstable implementations of the file format.
+Production code sets the tag to zero.

 #### Field Description